- Library Cards

 WiFi - The library offers free WiFi which may be accessed from the library or the library parking area.
 No password is necessary to access the internet inside the library or from the parking lot.

-Computers - The library has two computers and one printer available for patron usage.
+Computers - The library has three computers and one printer available for patron usage.
 Patrons may use the computer for a period of one hour.
 Additional time may be used if there is not another patron who is waiting.
 Patrons are asked to sign in before using the computer.
 There is a charge of 15 cents each for copies or prints made by the patron.

 Book Drop - There is a book drop in the front of the library on the porch.
 During inclement weather, please return books when the library is opened.
 Thank you very much.